Deal Summary

 Global Gateway was launched in December 2021 as the EU's response to China's Belt and Road Initiative, targeting €300 billion in global infrastructure investment by 2027.
 The Lobito Corridor was designated as a flagship project — one of a handful of investments intended to demonstrate that the EU could deliver transformative infrastructure alongside geopolitical competitors.

-The €2 billion figure represents an aggregate of commitments and pledges across the European Investment Bank, France's Agence Française de Développement (AFD), Germany's KfW, the Netherlands' FMO, and other bilateral development finance institutions operating under the Team Europe framework.
-This distributed structure means no single entity controls the full commitment, creating both coordination challenges and institutional resilience.
+The over-€2 billion figure represents an aggregate Team Europe mobilisation across the EU, the European Investment Bank, nine Member States, national development agencies, export-credit support, grants and private-sector participation.
+This distributed structure means no single entity controls the full amount, creating both coordination challenges and institutional resilience.

 Financing Architecture